www.kevinrdshepherd.info

 Winifred Ewing MSP

 By comparison, the Department of Public Information (DPI) has a more routine status in the UN bureaucracy.
 The Findhorn Foundation have constantly invoked DPI associations as a sanction for their commercial programme.
-In 2002, Dr. Winifred Ewing MSP attempted to elicit a reply from the DPI (in New York) on that vexed local Scottish issue of sanction, but was unsuccessful (letter of John P. Greenaway to Nicol Stephen MSP, dated 16/09/2007).
+In 2002, Dr. Winifred Ewing MSP attempted to elicit a reply from the DPI (in New York) on that vexed local Scottish issue of sanction.
+She was unsuccessful (letter of John P. Greenaway to Nicol Stephen MSP, dated 16/09/2007).
 Dr. Ewing asked the DPI how the Foundation had managed to acquire UN affiliations, but she could not even get a formal acknowledgment.
+(Dr. Ewing was very critical of the Foundation, having received so many complaints about this organisation, over many years, that she knew something was wrong in their operation]

 The Jespersen epistle refers to the “many public officials and bodies” involved in correspondence which is largely misattributed to my mother.
 “Others may have chosen not to respond.”
 That remark implies failure for the largely misattributed correspondence, but more accurately indicates the facile manner in which the Foundation hierarchy conceive of events with which they are unfamiliar.